 It may also possible for me to email you inspiration/ideas and suggestions, as a one-off or on an agreed or regular basis, and if you don’t require any feedback from me but simply the kickstart material, the fee is greatly reduced.
 I use Paypal or bank transfer – please ask.
 NB you may have to pay charges on some transfers from abroad.
 (Paypal works by your searching for my email address, and you can use a credit or debit card via Paypal even if you don’t have a Paypal account.)

 I’ve worked with a great many now-published authors and poets to support their work in being as strong and polished as possible before submission to a publisher.
-My input varies from proofreading, via copy editing interventions so that your work flows smoothly, through simple and general overall comments to a full in-depth appraisal of every aspect of a manuscript.
+My input has varied from proofreading, via copy editing interventions so that your work flows smoothly, through simple and general overall feedback and comments to a full in-depth appraisal of every aspect of a manuscript.
 (I have also offered this work for MsLexia magazine members via their website.)
 The total fee, clearly, varies accordingly; also in relation to the quantity of interventions I have to make.
 NB below: these are my fees for email work, not face-to-face.

-Then there’s the appraisal service.
-Pro rata, it’s £35 p h.
-If you want additional phone support, I will give you my phone number and the fee is also £35 per hour with a minimum of half-an-hour at £20.
+The appraisal service, pro rata, is £38 p h.
+If you want additional phone support, I will give you my phone number and the fee is also £38 per hour with a minimum of half-an-hour at £20.
 In some circumstances I may be open to negotiation.